stepro/kdo/README.md

 Normally the server components are installed automatically as needed, but this is not possible if the user does not have permission to install into the `kube-system` namespace.
 In that case, an alternative administrative user can use the `--install` flag to manually configure the cluster for other users.

-The `--uninstall` flag can be used to explicitly remove any leftover kudo pods across all namespaces in addition to the server components from a cluster.
+The `--uninstall` flag can be used to explicitly remove any leftover kdo pods across all namespaces in addition to the server components from a cluster.

 ### Scope flag

-The scope flag (`--scope`) can be used to change how kudo pods are uniquely named.
+The scope flag (`--scope`) can be used to change how kdo pods are uniquely named.
 By default, the local machine's hostname is used.

 The scope value is combined with the `image` or `build-dir` parameter and any value of the `--inherit` flag, then SHA-1 hashed to produce the final pod identifier.